Materials-Consortia/OPTIMADE/schemas/REAMDE.md

 The `make schemas` commands take two optional parameters:

 - `schemas_html_pretty=true` creates html output that is arguably styled more nicely.
-- `schemas_html_ext=true` gives html extensions also for the HTML files that are meant to be served without extensions.
+- `schemas_html_ext=true` creates files with `.html` extensions also for the HTML files that are meant to be served without extensions.
-  To generate the files with extensions is useful for some hosting solutions (e.g., GitHub pages) that automatically forwards URLs without extensions.
+  To generate the files with these extensions may be useful for some hosting solutions (e.g., GitHub pages) that automatically forward URLs without extensions.
   Unless the files are served using such a solution, links to the definitions (e.g., from the index page) will be broken.

-## Stable Property Definition URIs
+### Stable Property Definition URIs

 Properties standardized by OPTIMADE are given stable URIs that are URLs with the following format:
 ```